BallAerospace/COSMOS/README.md

 1. **Script Runner**

    - Script Runner allows for running COSMOS test procedures or any other Ruby code from a graphical environment that highlights each line as it executes.
 At anytime during execution, the script can be paused or stopped.
 If a telemetry check fails or any other exception occurs, the script is immediately stopped and the user notified.
-Built-in code completion makes writing COSMOS scripts easy.

-1. **Test Runner**

-   - Operations and formal testing meet the unit test framework paradigm.
-Test Runner allows you to break your operational or test procedures down into discreet test cases that each complete with either SUCCESS or FAILURE.
+   - Script Runner also allows you to break your operational or test procedures down into discreet test cases that each complete with either SUCCESS or FAILURE.
 After running, a test report is automatically created for you.
 Convenient features such as the ability to loop testing help get the kinks out of your system before formal runs.

 1. **Packet Viewer**